High-dimensional Bayesian filtering through deep density approximation: Introduction

 \subsection{Contributions}

 This paper considers two density based neural approaches to nonlinear filtering, the deep splitting filter and the deep BSDE filter, together with their logarithmic counterparts (LogDSF, LogBSDEF).
-The log formulations are derived from the log-transformed filtering equations (Theorem~\ref{theorem: log equation}) and provide a novel and stable alternative objective function that avoids vanishing densities and gradients.
+The log-formulations are derived from the log-transformed filtering equations (Theorem~\ref{theorem: log equation}) and yield positivity-preserving density approximations together with an alternative objective function that avoids vanishing densities and gradients.
 All methods are implemented within a common simulation framework, combining Euler--Maruyama discretization for prediction, Bayes’ rule for updates, and normalization through importance sampling with unconditional-Gaussian or EKF-based proposals.
-Their performance is evaluated on a broad set of linear and nonlinear test cases: long-horizon Ornstein--Uhlenbeck processes in dimension $d=10$, partially observed linear spring-mass systems up to $d=100$, a nonlinearly observed Schlögl model, and the stochastic Lorenz-96 system with dimension increasing up to $d=100$.
-Comparisons are made against classical baselines including the EKF, EnKF, and bootstrap PF, using error metrics based on first moments, mean absolute error, Kullback--Leibler divergence, and dimension-normalized negative log-likelihood.
+Their performance is evaluated on a broad set of linear and nonlinear test cases: long-horizon Ornstein--Uhlenbeck processes in dimension $d=10$, a nonlinearly observed Schlögl model, and the stochastic Lorenz-96 system with dimension increasing up to $d=100$.
+Comparisons are made against classical baselines including the EKF, EnKF, and PF, using up to four different error metrics.
+This includes a first moment error, a mean absolute error, the Kullback--Leibler divergence, and the negative log-likelihood of the state.

-To summarize, the main contributions of this work are: \begin{enumerate} \item An extensive numerical comparison of DSF, BSDEF, and their logarithmic variants across low-, moderate-, and high-dimensional filtering problems, with baselines provided by the EKF, EnKF, and PF. \item A demonstration that the LogBSDEF formulation in particular remains accurate and stable in high-dimensional, nonlinear, and partially observed regimes, including satisfactory performance on the chaotic Lorenz-96 system at $d=100$. \end{enumerate}
+To summarize, the main contributions of this work are: \begin{enumerate} \item A log-density reformulation of the filtering equations (Theorem~\ref{theorem: log equation}) and the resulting LogDSF and LogBSDEF formulations, yielding positivity-preserving schemes for the density approximation and providing a theoretically grounded and numerically robust framework. \item An extensive numerical comparison of DSF, BSDEF, and their logarithmic variants across low-, moderate-, and high-dimensional filtering problems, with baselines provided by the EKF, EnKF, and PF. \item A demonstration that the LogBSDEF formulation remains accurate and stable in high-dimensional, nonlinear, and partially observed regimes, including satisfactory performance on the chaotic Lorenz-96 system with dimension $d=100$. \end{enumerate}